 That evolution doesn’t have a direction — it’s random!

-By itself, evolution simply means a gradual development — in our case, the change in genetic heritage of organisms over time.
+The term ‘evolution’ simply means a gradual development.
+In the context of our discussion today, the change in the genetic heritage of organisms over time.
 We’ve seen that it’s an ongoing process which can bestow younglings with both great advantages or crippling shortcomings — however, in its eyes, all mutations are equal.

 Evolution through natural selection, however — the theory Darwin developed — is what people generally refer to and shorthand as ‘evolution‘.
-The gradual development we’ve just talked about is random and yields random mutations, but the end product of evolution (through natural selection) isn’t.
+The gradual development we’ve just talked about is random and yields random mutations, but the end product of evolution (through natural selection) is not random.

 Natural selection is where mutations go to be judged.
 It’s the quality control department of evolution; the sieve that separates the fittest wheat from the illest-adapted of chaff.

 It sounds like a fancy concept, but it’s actually really simple.
-‘Natural selection’ basically encapsulates the idea that environments put certain pressures on organisms: to find food, to stay warm, to not get eaten, to mate, etc. How well an organism meets these requirements determines a lot of factors, such as how long it will live, and how well it will be able to defend itself.
+‘Natural selection’ basically encapsulates the idea that environments put certain pressures on organisms: to find food, to stay warm, to not get eaten, to find a mate, etc. How well an organism meets these requirements determines a lot of factors, such as how long it will live, and how well it will be able to defend itself.
 In the end, however, all these factors are only proxies for the one overriding goal all life shares: to continue its own image by passing on its genes.